A little bit about my art

 If I had to sum all of this up in a couple of sentences you would be non the wiser as to how my paintings look.
 I might say,

-As me.
+Me.
 Unapologetically, authentically me.
 The best version of me that I can possibly be.

 As ever, a work in progress.